When the User Becomes Bored, Your Page is Too Long

 Accordions hide content from the scrolling user.
 That’s both a virtue and a danger.
 You might be tempted to bury longer content in an accordion section.
 However, you should examine the content carefully and build the best user experience (UX) for that content.
 Don’t hide content that people need to read.

 A good rule of thumb for an accordion: If I need to scan all the headings and pick a few to read more, make it an accordion.
-If I need to read all the content, consider an expanding “read more.”
+If I need to read all the content, consider expanding “read more.”
 Having to open each section just makes extra work.

 Keep the Topic on One Page